6 Best Defibrillators for the Office: A Buyer’s Guide

 For offices where space and portability are key, the HeartSine Samaritan 350P/360P is an excellent choice.
 It’s one of the most compact and lightweight AEDs available, making it easy to store in a small office or carry to an emergency.
 Despite its small size, it’s tough and user-friendly, with simple visual and voice prompts to guide the rescuer.
 The device uses a combined battery and pad pack, known as a Pad-Pak, which simplifies maintenance with just one expiration date to track.
 It’s a practical, budget-friendly option that delivers reliable performance without taking up much room.

-Cardiac Science Powerheart G5
+Cardiac Science Powerheart G5: Advanced and Reliable

 The Cardiac Science Powerheart G5 is built for clarity and confidence.
 It features Rescue Ready® technology that performs daily, weekly, and monthly self-tests on the battery, pads, and internal circuitry, so you always know it’s ready.
 During a rescue, it provides both voice prompts and on-screen text instructions, which is a huge advantage in noisy environments or for responders who are hard of hearing.
 Many models also offer bilingual capabilities, making the G5 a great fit for diverse workplaces.
 Its combination of reliability and clear guidance helps ensure anyone can step in to help.